Eastman memos: Rejection by Vice President Pence

-Gregory Jacob, chief legal counsel to then Vice President Pence, wrote a memo on December 8, 2020 to the vice-president regarding the January 6th Process for Elector Vote Count, outlining the constitutional issues at stake in the Twelfth Amendment and the Electoral Count Act of 1887.
+Gregory Jacob, chief legal counsel to then-Vice President Pence, wrote a memo on December 8, 2020 to the vice-president regarding the January 6 Process for Elector Vote Count, outlining the constitutional issues at stake in the Twelfth Amendment and the Electoral Count Act of 1887.
 The Jacob memo provided a basis for Vice President Mike Pence's deferral on January 6 to the U.S. Constitution and to the States, in opposition to the direct request from a sitting president.

+Jacob's memo accepted a key legal claim made by Eastman, that there was a precedent set by Jefferson (and possibly Adams) for a vice president to choose which electoral college votes to count.
+The claim originated in a series of articles by Bruce Ackerman that then-Vice President Thomas Jefferson had in 1800 counted electoral college votes that he should not have done.
+By implication, this raised the notion that choosing which votes to count was an inherent right of the vice president under the Constitution.
+Ackerman first put this theory forward, with David Fontana, in 2004.
+He repeated it in 2020 in a op-ed for the Los Angeles Times that was widely shared that fall.

+On December 31, 2020, Ackerman's claim was debunked in an article published on the Backbencher, then republished in the Washington Monthly on January 5, 2021.
+Another published article further debunked Eastman and Ackerman's claim that Vice Presidents had the right to choose which electoral college votes to count.
+On January 5, 2021, J. Michael Luttig tweeted a response to Holly Brewer, the article writer and legal historian at the University of Maryland.
+Luttig reaffirmed Brewer's historical scholarship and attributed its influence to the January 5, 2021 political and constitutional history.
 The Trump administration's Attorney General William Barr rejected the legal theory presented in the Eastman memos, submitting his resignation on December 14.
 In an interview, Barr stated that Eastman's claim that Pence could change things was "crazy," but that "there's nothing inherently wrong with naming an alternative slate of electors".

 Further legal analysis

-On September 27, 2021, Laurence Tribe, American legal scholar and University Professor Emeritus of Constitutional Law at Harvard University, and colleagues, fully described the legal background of the attempt to overturn the 2020 election, as well as possible ways of averting the use of such a legal strategy or similar approach in the future.
+On September 27, 2021, Laurence Tribe, American legal scholar and University Professor Emeritus of constitutional law at Harvard University, and colleagues, fully described the legal background of the attempt to overturn the 2020 election, as well as possible ways of averting the use of such a legal strategy or similar approach in the future.
 The Eastman memos have been described as an instruction manual for a coup d'état.